EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 This portion of the session breaks down the architectural model and tooling behind the platform’s ability to ingest existing APIs, interface with private and public cloud systems, and operate as a secure, centralized hub for runtime processing.

-Extending API Usage Across Systems
+Extending API Integration Across Internal and External Systems

 The example begins with a foundational point: once an API is constructed in Fabric, its applications go far beyond simple front-end or mobile integration.
 Fabric APIs can serve as dynamic interfaces between internal systems and a wide variety of third-party platforms.
 As long as the external system exposes an API endpoint, it can be brought into a Fabric-designed orchestration flow.